adayrabe/ft_ssl/README.md

 	or
 	./ft_ssl [Cipher Commands [Cipher flags]]

+	In case if there is no possible arguments, the arguments will be read form STDIN (as in OpenSSL).

 	This project recreates the OpenSSL's behaviour of various functions.
 In the md folder, there will be Message Digest commands, in the des folder there will be Cipher commands.

 	Message Digest Commands available: